-Offenses in the category will result in an immediate suspension, a 12 point deduction, and a behavior contract.
+Serious Level 3 offenses - Offenses in this category will result in an immediate suspension, a 12 point deduction, and a behavior contract.
 These include, but are not limited to the following:

 - 1. Bullying (All Types) - 2.
 Copying or Cheating on Major Assignments - 3.
 Impersonating Others or Forging Documents - 4.
 Theft - 5.
 Assault - 6.
-Disseminating Photos of Staff or Students without permission

-7. Other behavior similar to the list above
+Disseminating Photos of Staff or Students without permission - 7.
+Other behavior similar to the list above

-Highly Grievous Offenses (Level 4)

-Offenses in this category result in a failure in behavior grade or expulsion.
+Highly Grievous (Level 4) offenses - Offenses in this category result in a failure in behavior grade or expulsion.

-1. Using Social Media for illegal purposes and

-discrediting the educational institution or staff.

-- 2. Possession of Weapons inside school

-- 3. Sexual Assault or Harassment

-- 4. Leaking Questions on exams or engaging therein

-- 5. Arson

-6. Abusing political, religious, or social figures of the UAE.

-7. Other behavior similar to the list above.
+- 1. Using Social Media for illegal purposes and discrediting the educational institution or staff. - 2.
+Possession of Weapons inside school - 3.
+Sexual Assault or Harassment - 4.
+Leaking Questions on exams or engaging therein - 5.
+Arson - 6.
+Abusing political, religious, or social figures of the UAE. - 7.
+Other behavior similar to the list above.